 When it comes to manicures, we take nail inspiration from all over the world.
 There's the Japanese manicure, which enhances the look of natural nails with buffing techniques and nail treatments.
 Then there's the Russian manicure, controversial for its intricate cuticle work, not to mention the Italian manicure, which is popular on TikTok for elongating short nails.

 But it's safe to say that nothing is more classic and widely adored than the French manicure.
-Renowned for its iconic white tip (whether you prefer oval, almond, or square) and pink base, the hashtag #frenchmanicure has an enormous 232.7 million TikTok views.
+Renowned for its iconic white tip (whether you prefer oval, almond or square) and pink base, the hashtag #frenchmanicure has an enormous 232.7 million TikTok views.
 Now, it seems to have been reworked by the good old US of A, which has brought us to the American manicure.

 @diaryofdom__ Replying to @julaaaaaaaaaaaaaaaaaas personally, i am not a fan of the American Manicue just because of how easy it is to mess it up!
 I stick to pinks. #miltok #blackmiltok #miltokcommunity #ar670dash1 #americanmanicure #frenchmanicure ♬ original sound - Dom 🌻

 Much like its French counterpart, the American manicure is racking up millions of TikTok views.
 Though it's not exactly brand-new, it's in keeping with the minimal aesthetic reigning supreme right now, from no-makeup makeup to low-maintenance layers.
 The American manicure takes the classic look of the French with its white tip, and pares it back even more.
 Think: a peachy, nude base that mimics the colour of your natural nail.
 The distinguishing factor is the tip.
 Instead of a harsh white line, the tip is blended naturally into the nude base of the nail.